Students in Merced Union High School District to return to campus 5 days a week

 This is the first large district in our area to do so.

-Peterson said this is only possible because of the low number of positive COVID cases in Merced County, health officials allowing students to be within three feet of each other and about one-third of the students choosing to continue distance learning.
+Alan Peterson, the superintendent of Merced Union High School District, said this is only possible because of the low number of positive COVID cases in Merced County, health officials allowing students to be within three feet of each other and about one-third of the students choosing to continue distance learning."

 "Nobody knows more than a high school student of what this pandemic has been like not being able to be in school and have those high school experiences," said Ashlyn Lawry, a junior at Merced High School.